sailscastshq/docs.sailscasts.com/docs/sails-ai/local.md

 # Local

 `@sails-ai/local` connects sails-ai to [Ollama](https://ollama.com), which runs open-source LLMs directly on your machine.
-No API keys, no usage costs, no data leaving your computer — perfect for development and prototyping.
+It does not require API keys, usage fees, or sending data to a remote provider.

 ## Why use the local adapter?